livepeer/livepeer-studio-docs/docs/deprecated/debugging-livestream.mdx.md

   transcoded renditions, there is something wrong with your source stream.
 If you can, instruct the streamer to set the keyframe interval to 2 in their broadcasting software; this can help.
 In general, make sure your broadcasting workflow is stable.
-The RTMP stream hitting Livepeer's ingest server has problems.
+The RTMP stream hitting the Livepeer Studio ingest server has problems.
 Try ensuring a stronger internet connection at the source via a wired ethernet connection or by broadcasting on a more reliable network.